Ralf Peters is Vice President of Procurement at Coca-Cola European Partners.

-In the latest of our Sustainability blogs, David Hazeldine spoke with Ralf Peters, Vice President Procurement at Coca-Cola European Partners, to hear how the company is embedding innovative and sustainable practices across the business.
+In the latest of our Sustainability Big Interviews, he spoke with Procurement Heads‘ David Hazeldine spoke with to share how Coca-Cola is embedding innovative and sustainable practices across the business.

 “This is one of those life events where people unlock a new level of change readiness and change capability and because it affects the whole planet it has accelerated certain thinking.